amplication/plugins/plugins/deployment-github-actions-aws-ecs/README.md

 ## Configuration

 Compared to other plugins, this plugin requires some additional upfront work to get the generated code working as expected.
-These pre-requisites can be found below after which the settings for the plugin are explained.
-As the plugins settings are very dependent on the configuration done in the pre-requisites it is adviced to read both.
+These prerequisites can be found below, after which the settings for the plugin are explained.
+As the plugin's settings are very dependent on the configuration done in the prerequisites, it is advised to read both.

 ### Configuration - Pre-requisites